It is possible to put together a Simple Thanksgiving Dinner Menu, cook the whole meal in one day, and have everything taste delicious!

 2pm – Cranberry sauce is complete

 3:20pm – Tent the turkey breasts with foil.
+Prepare the charcuterie board and apple cider sangria.

 4:50pm – Take the turkey out of the oven to rest.